jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 *Getting* a value is done solely to immediately *assign* it to something else. __Get__ and __Set__ are stuck together with superglue.
 There is no intermediate state of a value between the __Get__ and the __Set__.
 There’s no manipulating a *gotten* value before you *set* it to something else.

 There are two things you can do with a value: copy it or transform it.
 If you transform it you always operate on a value directly.
 Even when you make a temporary copy of the value to operate on, manipulate it and write it back, you’re still directly manipulating the temporary copy.
-The whole process would be you first __Get__ the original value and immediately __Set__ the temporary copy.
+The whole process might be you first __Get__ the original value and immediately __Set__ the temporary copy.
 Then you manipulate the temporary copy, by calling one of its member or by passing it to a procedure that manipulates it.
 Then you __Get__ the temporary copy value and immediately __Set__ it to the original object.
 There *is* no room between __Get__ and __Set__.

 The combination of a __Get__ and a __Set__ as such is called an *assignment*.